-Our SEN and Disability Information Report is designed to share information with parents that explains the type of support their children can expect at Brimsham Green School.
+Our SEND information is designed to share information with parents that explains the type of support their children can expect at Brimsham Green School.
 It has been completed in conjunction with our students and parents/carers.

 Firstly, please don’t panic!
 We are here to help and reassure you.
 In school we have students with a wide range of needs who have strengths and areas of weakness and this is normal.
 Helping students to feel successful as learners and recognise their own profile as a learner sits at the heart of our school ethos.

 If you have a concern you can raise this in a number of ways, e.g. Parent’s evening, contacting your child’s tutor or subject teacher, contacting the Student Support Co-ordinator or head of year, contacting our SENCO.

 Information about individual learning needs is shared with staff via the school’s secure information system (SIMS) and through student profiles, which also provide strategies for supporting your child with their learning and social behaviour.

 High quality planning and teaching encompasses all needs and ability levels.
 The Supportive Education Team works within all curriculum areas to ensure that more bespoke packages of support are provided when appropriate.

 Brimsham Green School is committed to inclusion and all of our students have access to the full curriculum.
 However, for those with the most complex level of need, a more bespoke curriculum can be discussed with the SENCO.

 All classroom teachers are responsible for the monitoring and assessment of their students, which are formally recorded on a termly basis and overseen by Subject Leaders and the Senior Leadership Team.